Find Affordable College Courses

 Glassboro, NJ

-Rowan University landed the #6 spot in the 2023 rankings for the most popular master’s degree mental and social health services programs.
-Located in the suburb of Glassboro, Rowan is a public school with a fairly large student population.
+With a ranking of #6, Rowan University did quite well on this year’s most popular schools for mental and social health services students working on their master’s degree.
+Located in the suburb of Glassboro, Rowan is a public school with a large student population.

 Of the 9 students majoring in mental health services at Rowan, 11% are male and 89% are female.

-Read full report on Mental & Social Health Services at Rowan University
+Full Mental & Social Health Services at Rowan University Report

 #6